148 “me gusta”

-Melle and I bought our first house about two years ago.
+Melle and I bought our first house about three years ago.
 We spent the previous five years together working and travelling around the world.
 Now that we are here and have our own space, we'd like to welcome people to come to our little patch of paradise.

 Here's a little introduction: